nsrr/cfs-documentation/pages/manuals/buccal-collection-processing/5-02-02-naoh-preparation.md

 ### 5.2.2.1 Materials Needed

-* 50 ml conical tube
+* 50 mL conical tube
-* 25 ml distilled water
+* 25 mL distilled water
-* 25 ml .1 N NaOH
+* 25 mL .1 N NaOH

 ### 5.2.2.2 Procedure

-1. Place 25 ml distilled water into conical tube (up to the 25 mark on side of tube).
+1. Place 25 mL distilled water into conical tube (up to the 25 mark on side of tube).
-2. Add 25-ml .1N NaOH to tube (up to the 50 mark on the side of the tube)
+2. Add 25-mL .1N NaOH to tube (up to the 50 mark on the side of the tube)
 3. Mix well and place in rack.